 Before we get into the hamster wheel of just trying to survive each day, take some time each day with your significant other and maybe your children as well and do a temperature check.
 As a family, take a moment and ask one another, “How are you doing?”
 How are you feeling?”
 “What do you need?”
 “How is all this time together affecting you?”
 “What bothers you the most right now?”
 Listen to their answers and share the effects each day is having on you.

-These daily temperature checks take into account that this is new territory for us all.
+This daily family temperature check takes into account that this is new territory for us all.
 The uncertainty of the economy, of school, of our way of life as we know it can cause us to react in ways that we are unfamiliar with because we can’t always readily relate it to a past experience.

 Instead of just forcing our way through it, let’s learn how to talk our way through it.
 Let’s figure out as a family how to share our thoughts and emotions.
 Let’s learn how to address one another’s needs even if they can’t be met because of the circumstances.
 Let’s not act as though we know what to do as a family unit.
 Let’s figure it out together.
 Understanding the effect it’s having on one another in real-time is a good first step.